-Garth Hudson’s parents, Fred James Hudson and Olive Louella Pentland, were musicians.
+Garth Hudson’s parents, Fred James Hudson and Olive Louella Pentland were musicians.
 His mother played piano, accordion and sang.
-His father played drums, C melody saxophone, clarinet, flute and piano.
+His father played drums, C melody saxophone, clarinet, flute, and piano.
 Garth was born in Windsor and moved with his family to London, Ontario around 1940.
-He attended Broughdale Public School, Medway High School and the University of Western Ontario.
-Classically trained in piano, music theory, harmony and counterpoint, Garth first played professionally with dance bands.
+He attended Broughdale Public School, Medway High School, and the University of Western Ontario.
+Classically trained in piano, music theory, harmony, and counterpoint, Garth first played professionally with dance bands.
 In 1958, he joined a rock and roll band, the Capers.
-He was also reported to say that he gained some performance experience from playing at his uncles funeral parlour.
-Then, in December 1961, the 24-year-old Hudson joined The Hawks, the backing band for Ronnie Hawkins, which already consisted of 21-year-old Levon Helm on drums, 17-year-old Robbie Robertson on guitar and 18-year-old Rick Danko on bass and pianist Richard Manuel.
+He was also reported to say that he gained some performance experience from playing at his uncle’s funeral parlor.
+Then, in December 1961, the 24-year-old Hudson joined The Hawks, the backing band for Ronnie Hawkins, which already consisted of 21-year-old Levon Helm on drums, 17-year-old Robbie Robertson on guitar, and 18-year-old Rick Danko on bass and pianist Richard Manuel.

 Revealing a bit of the thinking behind his early fears, in The Last Waltz Hudson told interviewer-director Martin Scorsese: “There is a view that jazz is “evil” because it comes from evil people, but actually the greatest priests on 52nd Street and on the streets of New York City were the musicians.
 They were doing the greatest healing work.
 They knew how to punch through music that would cure and make people feel good.”